-Does thrush cause bleeding?
+Does vaginal thrush cause bleeding?

-Vaginal thrush can cause a number of symptoms, including bleeding.
+Yes, Vaginal thrush can cause a number of symptoms, including bleeding.

 Vaginal thrush treatments

-How do you get rid of thrush?
+How do you get rid of vaginal thrush?

-Examples of treatments include:
+Examples of the thrush medicines include:

-- clotrimazole (Canesten) cream or pessary
+- Clotrimazole (Canesten) cream or pessary

-- econazole (Gyno-Pevaryl) cream or pessary
+- Econazole (Gyno-Pevaryl) cream or pessary

-- fenticonazole nitrate (Gynoxin) cream or pessary
+- Fenticonazole nitrate (Gynoxin) cream or pessary

-- fluconazole (Diflucan) tablets
+- Fluconazole (Diflucan) tablets

-- itraconazole (Sporanox) tablets
+- Itraconazole (Sporanox) tablets

-Oral treatments might make you feel sick, and give you diarrhea or a headache, while pessaries can cause some irritation to the area and a discharge.
+Pessaries can cause some irritation to the area and a discharge.

 Whatever treatment you choose, it’s really important to finish the full course of your treatment or there’s a high probability that the yeast infection may come back.

-A swab test is only usually necessary if:
+The swab test is only usually necessary if:

 - you’re at risk of having a different infection